kubernetes/kubernetes/docs/proposals/autoscaling.md

 This section has intentionally been left empty.
 I will defer to folks who have more experience gathering and analyzing time series statistics.

-Data aggregation is opaque to the the auto-scaler resource.
+Data aggregation is opaque to the auto-scaler resource.
 The auto-scaler is configured to use `AutoScaleThresholds` that know how to work with the underlying data in order to know if an application must be scaled up or down.
 Data aggregation must feed a common data structure to ease the development of `AutoScaleThreshold`s but it does not matter to the auto-scaler whether this occurs in a push or pull implementation, whether or not the data is stored at a granular level,